MarceloCapeletti/MarceloCapeletti/README.md

 -->

 My name is Marcelo Bruno Capeletti.
-I have a bacharel degree in Electrical Engineering and working on detection of fraud in eletrical energy consumption.
+I have been developing my skills in progamming and data science, currently scholarship holder in research and development working on detection of outliers and fraud in consumption of energy for a power distribution company.

 Check-out my anothers professional profiles:
 💼 [LinkedIn](https://www.linkedin.com/in/marcelo-capeletti/)